 It’s natural as a parent to feel overwhelmed when it comes to selecting the best school for your child.
 When you boil it down, most of us want the same basic things for our children; safety, happiness, for them to have friends, do the right thing, to learn both about themselves and others around them and to have the best possible future after education.
 Of course, there is much more that can be added to that list; learn a new language, pick up a new sport, be proficient in creative arts - the list goes on.
 In the end, we settle for knowing that we as parents have made choices that ensure our children are happy, successful and ethical members of society.

-The school your child goes to can have a massive impact on our children’s childhood and in shaping them for the future, so it’s hardly surprising the question of which school is one that is weighed heavily in your minds.
+The school your child goes to can have a massive impact on your children’s childhood and in shaping them for the future, so it’s hardly surprising the question of which school to choose weighs heavily on your minds.
 The good thing is that international education is known to be transformative for many people across backgrounds, cultures and offers newer ways of learning.
 International schools give access to exciting resources, perspectives and fresh opportunities to learn stories and explore complex global issues.
 So how do you know you’re making the right choice?
 What should you look out for when ensuring a school is ‘right’?

 Here are a few examples of questions we encourage families to ask to find the right fit.

-There is a lot of research to show that girls learn better in an girls only environment whereas boys learn better around girls.
-Often the desire to go single sex school is motivated around better academic results, fewer ‘distractions’ and more confidence in subject areas not typically linked to their gender.
-As girls and boys learn in different ways, a gender specific approach can work really well for some.
-However similar to co-ed schools, single sex schools vary from one to another especially across different countries.
+There is a lot of research to show that girls learn better in a girls-only environment whereas boys learn better around girls.
+Often the desire to go single-sex school is motivated by better academic results, fewer ‘distractions’ and more confidence in subject areas not typically linked to their gender.
+As girls and boys learn in different ways, a gender-specific approach can work really well for some.
+However similar to co-ed schools, single-sex schools vary from one to another especially across different countries.
 If you are considering single-sex schools, visit them and speak to them about their vision for their girls or boys and see if you agree with them.